adamduval/notes/git.md

 - typically a one time operation
 - creates a remote connection called origin which points back to the original repository

+## config
+- used to set configuration values on a local (repository), global (user) or system (all users) level
+- can be used to cinfugure colors, whitespace, diff settings etc.

 ## hooks
 - scripts that automatically run every time a particular event occurs in a repository